Voice of a Donkey

 We select champions in different areas to educate them how to look after donkeys through our balanced primary veterinary care:

-- balanced care for hooves, supplying the necessary tools to provide this service.
+- Balanced care for hooves, supplying the necessary tools to provide this service.

 - Primary school education aimed at encouraging empathy for all animals.